zxqfox/bem-components/common.blocks/button/button.en.md

 ##### A pseudobutton (`view` modifier with `pseudo` value)

 Use `view` modifier with `pseudo` value to change visual representation of a button.
-For example in case when you do not need to focus attention on the button.
+For example in case you do not need to focus attention on the button.

 ```bemjson
 {